Key Takeaways – TL; DR

 2. Convenient and flexible implementation

-BOGO promotions can be implemented at the cart level, where the system automatically applies the discount (e.g., a free or half-priced second item when added to the cart), or via promo codes entered at checkout.
-This flexibility allows businesses to customize their marketing campaigns to target different consumer behaviors and preferences.
+BOGO promotions can be implemented as automatic discounts at the cart level, where the system instantly applies the deal (e.g., a free or half-priced second item) when qualifying products are added.
+Alternatively, they can be triggered through promo codes entered at checkout.
+This flexibility allows businesses to tailor their marketing campaigns to match different customer behaviors and preferences.

 3. Preserves brand perception and product value